-Doud to Headline Cattlemen's Day Program
+Morgan to Headline Cattlemen's Day Program

-K-State's 105th Annual Cattlemen's Day set for March 2.
+K-State's 106th Annual Cattlemen's Day set for March 1.

 The program begins at 10 a.m.
-Following Doud's presentation, Glynn Tonsor, K-State agricultural economist, will discuss the importance of international trade as we expand the U.S. beef herd.
+Following Morgan's presentation, Glynn Tonsor, K-State agricultural economist, will discuss the importance of international trade as we expand the U.S. beef herd.

-Lunch featuring smoked brisket and Cajun-spiced catfish will be sponsored by commercial exhibitors and U.S. Premium Beef.
-The afternoon sessions will feature K-State faculty and industry presentations in Weber Hall and at the Purebred Beef Unit discussing an array of topics.
+Lunch featuring smoked brisket will be sponsored by U.S. Premium Beef and commercial exhibitors.
+The afternoon sessions will feature K-State faculty and industry presentations in Weber Hall and at the Beef Stocker Unit discussing an array of topics.

-The cost to attend Cattlemen's Day 2017 is $20 if paid by March 1 at noon or $30 at the door.
+The cost to attend Cattlemen's Day 2019 is $20 if paid by February 25 at noon or $30 at the door.
 There is no charge for students.
 For more information and online registration, visit KSUBeef.org or contact Lois Schreiner at 785-532-1267 or email@example.com.

-The 41st Annual Legacy Bull & Female Sale will begin at 3:30 p.m. at the Stanley Stout Center (2200 Denison Ave).
+The 42nd Annual Legacy Bull & Female Sale will begin at 4 p.m. at the Stanley Stout Center (2200 Denison Ave).
 Visit asi.ksu.edu/legacysale to learn more about this year's offering and to request a sale catalog.

 On February 28, the evening before Cattlemen's Day, Jerry Bohn will be honored as the Stockman of the Year at the 49th Annual Stockmen's Dinner at 6 p.m. at the Four Points by Sheraton Hotel in Manhattan.
 A separate registration is required for the dinner.
 Information can be found online at www.ksufoundation.org/rsvp/asi or by contacting 785-775-2040.